Begin the journey towards personal financial independence today.

 Becoming an MFF Fellow

 Our Standards of Financial Literacy program is engaging, full of interesting information, and easy to navigate.
 Adapted from the National Standards for Financial Literacy developed by the Council for Economic Education (CEE), this robust curriculum features six short lessons on such important topics as earning income, understanding the value of saving and using credit.
 When completed, this program lays the foundation for becoming an MFF Fellow.
-Becoming an MFF Fellow is the ticket to then access additional MFF programs and opportunities for mentoring, networking, internships and real-world opportunities.
-These are the opportunities which allow MFF Fellows to continue their journey to personal financial success.
+Becoming an MFF Fellow is the ticket to access additional MFF programs and opportunities for mentoring, networking, internships and real-world opportunities.
+These are the opportunities which allow MFF Fellows to continue their journey towards personal financial independence.

 Standards of Financial Literacy (SFL), MFF’s signature program, provides the necessary foundation for future learning.
 This program supports the concept of financial freedom – giving participants the insight to set goals, track net worth and apply knowledge.